Aletheios/v-drag-drop/README.md

 </div>
 ```

 Also check the demos in the `demo` directory.
-You can run the demos with `npm run dev`.
+You can run the demos with `npm run demo`.
+Open your browser at `http://127.0.0.1:1337/demo`.

 ## API